-- Fill a container with a little coolant and check that it is clean and clear. - If the coolant is contaminated or cloudy: consider changing the coolant - Water added to the coolant should be clean and free from dirt of any kind. - Use drinkable water with a pH value of 6 9.
+- Fill a receptacle with a little coolant and check that it is clean and clear. - If the coolant is contaminated or cloudy, consider changing it. - Water added to the coolant should be clean and free from dirt of any kind. - Use drinking water with a pH of 6 9.